Lord Changping: Accounts in the Records of the Grand Historian

 The deeds of Lord Changping was mainly recorded in Vol. 6: Annals of Qin Shi Huang of the Records of the Grand Historian.

 In 238 BC, in the State of Qin, a pseudo-eunuch Lao Ai entered into a relationship with Queen Dowager Zhao and plotted against King Zheng of Qin (who would later ascend to Shi Huang, the First Emperor):

 The king found out this fact and ordered the chancellor (Lü Buwei) to let Lord Changping and Lord Changwen lead soldiers and attack Lao Ai.
 They battled at Xianyang (the capital of Qin) and killed hundreds [of the rebels].
 [For this deed,] they all received the peerage.
 Also, all eunuchs who battled [against Lao Ai] received one higher peerage than before.

 Although Lao Ai fled from this battle, he was ultimately captured and executed.

 In 226 BC, Lord Changping moved to Ying (the capital of Chu).

 In 224 BC, King Zheng of Qin appointed General Li Xin and his vice-commander General Meng Tian in charge of a 200,000 strong army with the task of conquering the Chu state.
 After some initial success, the invasion was successfully stopped by both Lord Changping and General Xiang Yan, when they managed to wipe out most of the Qin army, killing thousands, as well as some of their top commanders.
-After this defeat, the Qin King put General Wang Jian in charge of a 600,000 Qin army to finally achieve the conquest of Chu.
+After this defeat, the Qin King put General Wang Jian in charge of a 600,000-strong Qin army to finally achieve the conquest of Chu.
 Wang went on to capture its king (Fuchu) and capital.
 The remnants, however, continued to resist by adopting Lord Changping as their new king: Xiang Yan, general of Jing (another name of Chu), adopted Lord Changping as the king of Jing and resisted against Qin at Huainan.
 In the 24th year (223 BC), commander in chief General Wang Jian and his vice-commander General Meng Wu assaulted Chu and after some major battles they defeated the Chu army led by Lord Changping and General Xiang Yan.
 Lord Changping was killed by Meng Wu and Xiang Yan finally put an end to himself.

 In contrast, Vol. 40: House of Chu records Fuchu as the last king of Chu and does not mention Lord Changping.
 Furthermore, the order of events is utterly reversed compared to the accounts in Vol. 6; the army of Qin killed General Xiang Yan in 224 BC and then captured Fuchu in 223 BC.